Kids and Contact Lenses: A Parents Guide

 Learning to insert and remove contact lenses is quite easy for children.
 In a study conducted with 8-11 year old children, 90 percent of them were able to master these skills during the first instructional session.
 With that said, wearing contact lenses daily will require other skills.

 - Responsibility.
 Your child will need to remove their contact lenses daily no matter how tired or distracted they may be.
 It's also important your child can manage their supply of lenses and solution and alert you when the supply is running low.
 Your child will also need to be truthful enough to tell you if a lens has become stuck in their eye.
 If they've lost a lens or destroyed one, they also need to be truthful enough to admit it.
 Children must also be responsible enough to confess if their eyes are becoming itchy or irritated from lens wear.
+It might be helpful to think of getting contact lenses as getting your child a pet.
+Do you think s/he is ready for that responsibility?
+Obviously, only you could be the judge of that!

 - Willingness to learn.
 It's normal for some children to be afraid of putting their fingers in their eyes.
 A good candidate for contacts needs to be calm and willing to learn how to gently insert and remove the lenses.
 An ideal candidate will also need to be comfortable flushing the eye with solution, should a lens be hard to remove.
 A fearful or anxious child may not be suitable for contacts just yet.